 Daniel Dravot: Peachy, I'm heartily ashamed for getting you killed instead of going home rich like you deserved, on account of me being so bleeding high and bloody mighty.
 Can you forgive me?

 Peachy Taliaferro Carnehan: That I can and that I do, Danny.
 Free and full and without let or hindrance.

 Daniel: Everything's all right then.

 - I Choose to Stay: Subverted.

 Billy Fish: (after refusing his chance to escape in a horse) Gurkha is foot soldier, not cavalry.

 - In Medias Res: Of the How We Got Here variety.

 - Peachy and Danny stuck in the Hindu Kush, where they think they will freeze to death.

 - And Billy Fish, refusing his chance to escape.

 "Gurkha foot soldier, not cavalry.
-Rifleman Majendra Bahadur Gurung wishing you many good lucks." *Draws kukri
+Rifleman Majendra Bahadur Gurung wishing you many good lucks." (draws kukri and charges the mob)

 - Karma Houdini: The High Priest of Kafiristan.